any-docs/css/content/guides/grid_layout/logical_values_and_writing_modes/index.md

 Physical properties can cause issues when developing a site that has to work in multiple languages, including languages where the text flows from right to left, or top to bottom.
 Browsers are designed to correctly display content regardless of the language.
 Some CSS features can override browser defaults and cause content to display less than optimally.

-In this example, the {{cssxref("direction")}} property has been set to {{glossary("rtl")}}, which switches the writing mode from the default for an English language document of `ltr`.
+In this example, the `direction` property has been set to {{glossary("rtl")}}, which switches the writing mode from the default for an English language document of `ltr`.
 We have two paragraphs.
 These should both flow from right to left because of the `direction` value set on an ancestor element (`<body>`).
-The first paragraph has {{cssxref("text-align")}} set to `left`, so it aligns with the left of its container.
+The first paragraph has `text-align` set to `left`, so it aligns with the left of its container.
 The second paragraph aligns with the right and flows from right to left.

 ```html hidden
 <p class="left">